BjarneVerschorre/bjarne.verschorre.be/content/blog/luks-encryption.md

 ---
 date: "2024-03-24T23:28:30+01:00"
-description: "I encrypt my drives with LUKS and here's how I do it and why you should too.."
+lastmod: "2024-04-26T00:05:33+01:00"
+description: "Step for step guide on how to encrypt and mount partitions with LUKS.."
 draft: false
 tags:
 - guide